oapicf/minecraft-versions/clients/go/generated/docs/DefaultAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1PackagesPackageIdVersionIdJsonGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetMinecraftVersionPackageInfoRequest struct via the builder pattern

 Name | Type | Description  | Notes